reyemtm/getbounds/source/_posts/2015-07-13-leaflet-photo-map.md

 img: header-vacay-2.jpg
 ---

-**Update October, 2018** This map originally used Google's Picasa Web API, but this will [soon be shut down](https://developers.google.com/picasa-web/).
+*Update: This map originally used Google's Picasa Web API, but this will [soon be shut down](https://developers.google.com/picasa-web/).
 Instead of migrating to another Google service, I simply extracted the EXIF data from the photos ([using this tool](http://www.br-software.com/extracter.html)).
-The resulting csv was converted to json, which worked as a drop-in replacement for former Picasa feed.
+The resulting csv was converted to json, which worked as a drop-in replacement for former Picasa feed.*

 <iframe src="/apps/photo-map.html" width="100%" height="600px" frameborder="0" style="border: solid thick #1c1d21;"></iframe>